0xluk3/vulnerable-http-headers/3-ruby-rails/README.md

 # TITLE OF VULN
 ## Subtitle / what it does
-Ruby on Rails - arbitrary file read
+Ruby on Rails - arbitrary file read. \
-Also check its "child" vulnerability not related to Headers - https://github.com/knqyf263/CVE-2019-5420
+Also check its "child" vulnerability not related to Headers.
+The file read might lead to code execution.
+Reference: https://github.com/knqyf263/CVE-2019-5420

 ### Clear any existing containers
 ```
 docker kill $(docker ps -q)
 ```

 ### Run in docker:
 ```